icecube/icetray-public/dataclasses/resources/docs/i3time.rst

 Typical Simulation Chain
 ========================

-* Event Service- DrivingTime (DT) is set
-* DetectorStatusService - satatus served up depending on DT
-* CalibrationService - calibration served up dependign on DT
-* GeometryService - geometry served up depending on DT
-* Muxer - Controls the combining of the above streams
 * Generator - Injects at least one primary and sets time (t_0) to 0 ns.
 * Propagator - Generates secondaries and sets times relative to t_0.
-* HitConstructor - Generates I3MCHits and sets relative to t_0.
+* Photon Simulation (ppc/clsim) - Generates I3MCPEs and sets relative to t_0.
-* PMTSim - Generates PMT waveforms whose start and stop times are relative to t_0.
+* PMTResponseSimulator - Generates PMT pulses whose start and stop times are relative to t_0.
-* DOMSim - Generates DOM launches whose launch times are relative to t_0.
+* DOMLauncher - Generates DOM launches whose launch times are relative to t_0.
 * TriggerSim - Based on the DOM launch series map triggers events and determines the EventHeader.
 Let's say the first DOMLaunch occurs at t_1 (>t_0) and the last DOMLaunch occurs at t_2 ( >t_1>t_0).
 The EventHeader will have a time range of (DT + t_1, DT + t_2)

 The Problem